Darth-Apple/simple-php-templates/readme.txt

 BLOCKS:

     Blocks allow for more advanced template hierarchies to be implemented in greater detail.
-Blocks are defined within a child template.
-Inside of this template, a special [@extend:tplname] tag is defined in the opening line.
-This determines which page the child template will "extend"
+Each block is a "container" that will be injected at its corresponding [@yield] variable in the parent template.
+Child templates must define a special [@extend:tplname] tag in the opening line, which determines which template will serve as the parent.

 CHILD TEMPLATE:
   [@extend:parent_template]
   Some content outside of blocks<br />
   [@block:body]
       <strong>INSIDE BODY</strong><br />
   [/block]
   After body<br />

 PARENT TEMPLATE:
   <strong>Before block</strong><br />
   [@yield:body] <br />
   <strong>After block</strong